First Three Chapters

 A stasis partially chosen by the prisoner within, I think, for she fully had the power to move.
 She could change, after all, but she did not.
 And so, the stillness remained, as it had for eons.

 The darkness moved first, it shifted up and around the prisoner, folding and separating like a blanket.
 It flattened and expanded, rolling out with the curl of a wave.
 Then her hand twitched and the interior of the cave shivered, vibrating.
-The saltwater swayed and began to shift in a current, stirring the dust and debris.
+The saltwater swayed and began to shift, stirring the dust and debris.

 Her other hand moved.
 An eye opened.

 The emptiness turned into something and the stillness immediately changed too, evaporating into action.
-The prisoner, who had been forever at the back of the cave, closest to that other side where there was once a doorway that was now permanently closed, turned her head towards the mouth of the cave.
+The prisoner, who had been permanently at the back of the cave, closest to that other side where there was once a doorway that was now forever closed, turned her head towards the mouth of the cave.

 The Amano came alive with vibrations and energy.
 With each of her movements, the water quivered, spreading waves and rippling out.
 The saltwater pushed away from the cave, picking up dust, and rebounded against the far wall.

 It seems strange—this all must sound strange—but as she moved, the cave changed too.
-It seemed to rear up and roll out, becoming larger and wider, expanding into a wide door.
+It seemed to rear up and roll out, growing larger and wider, expanding its opening.

 Knuckles trailed against the cave interior, creating the first sound.
 It was a hushed sound of soft murmurs and sighs.
 She stood at the edge of the cave, placing long fingers on the inside wall of rock at the entrance, greeting her prison like an old friend, just as one greets the wooden doorframe of a treasured home.